datopian/ckan-cloud-operator/docs/DISASTER-RECOVERY.md

 In case of extreme disasters the entire DB cluster can be restored via the Gcloud web-ui.

+### Scheduled DB backups

+Scheduled DB backups are run using a Kubernetes cronjob running a ckan-cloud-operator pod.

+To create a ckan-cloud-operator pod:

+* Create a kubeconfig file for the operator and set in a secret:
+  * `kubectl -n ckan-cloud create secret generic operator-db-backups --from-file=.kubeconfig=/path/to/.kube-config`
+* Deploy a cronjob using rancher:
+  * scheduing: minimum of once every hour (as backups are created with hourly timestamp)
+  * image: `viderum/ckan-cloud-operator` (recommended to use a specific image hash, see the ckan-cloud-operator travis job on GitHub)
+  * volumes: mount the kubeconfig secret
+  * environment variables: `KUBECONFIG=/path/to/.kubeconfig`
+  * command: `db gcloudsql create-all-backups`

 ### Kubernetes and volume snapshots

 ARK / Velero creates backups of Kubernetes objects and disk snapshots for persistent volume claims.